CodecSep: Prompt-Driven Universal Sound Separation on Neural Audio Codec Latents: Method

 When a codes-out interface is desired, we re-quantize masked embeddings and optionally decode:

 By design, $E\!\approx\!Z$ at the operating bitrate and $Dec(E)$ already yields high-fidelity reconstructions; because our separator is a {masker} (selective modulation) rather than a generator, swapping $Z\!\to\!E$ preserves the semantics needed for separation with no architectural change.
 While we report results on $Z$ to isolate separator performance and maintain stable optimization, we {also evaluate} the bitstream path by feeding reconstructed embeddings $E$ (codes-in) to the {same} trained masker {without any fine-tuning}; performance remains competitive relative to the $Z$ path.
-The residual gap can be narrowed with light fine-tuning the masker on $E$ or optimizing an embedding-consistency loss (cf.\ CodecFormer-EL) in place of, or alongside, SI-SDR: $ \mathcal{L}_{\mathrm{emb}}=\sum_s \|\tilde{E}_s-Z_s\|_1 $.
-In deployment, the variant simply replaces the masker input with $E$ and optionally re-quantizes for codes-out.
+The residual gap can be narrowed with light fine-tuning the masker on $E$ or optimizing an embedding-consistency loss (cf.\ CodecFormer-EL) in place of, or alongside, SI-SDR: